MCDMSociety/MOrepo-Pedersen08/instances/ReadMe.md

 ## Multi modal assignment problems (MMAP)

-The instances are contained in the subfolder `MMAP`.
+The instances are contained in the sub folder `MMAP`.
 Instances are named `Pedersen08_MMAP_d<n>_e<I1>_c<I2>_m<M>_s<S>_<Y>.xml` where `Y` is the instance number of a BiMMAP of size $n$ with entry range `I1` and cost range `I2` using method `M` and shape `S`.